 - Induced excessive sweating and perspiration.

-- The severing of the nerve would no longer mean the body could regulate inflammation response and as such heightens inflammation throughout the body.
+- Severing of the nerve would no longer mean the body could regulate inflammation response and as such heightens inflammation throughout the body.

 - Impact and disable the process of Neurogenesis which is the constant birth and formation of Neurons in areas of the brain formed from Neural stem cells.